Terms and conditions

 8.4 If at any time the University terminates this Agreement because you have not paid the Licence Fee or you are in breach of any of your other obligations under this Agreement then you must reimburse the University for loss of the Licence Fee up to the end date shown on the Offer.
 If (by taking reasonable steps) the University is able to find another student enrolled with and reasonably acceptable to the University who is willing to enter into a Licence Agreement in respect of the Room, then you only have to pay the Licence Fee up to the date that Licence Agreement is entered into.
 You must also pay the University any reasonable costs and expenses properly incurred by the University as a result of your breach.

-8.5 You may only terminate this Agreement before the end date shown on the Offer with the University’s prior consent, you are required to inform us immediately in writing, preferably in the form of the Accommodation Notice Letter.
+8.5 You may only terminate this Agreement before the end date shown on the Offer with the University’s prior consent and must complete a notice letter preferably in the form of a Notice Letter obtainable from Accommodation Services.
 This consent will not be unreasonably withheld or delayed if you nominate a suitable replacement student who is enrolled with the University but not already resident in University accommodation and that student enters into a new Licence Agreement with the University.
 You must pay the Licence fee up to the date that new Licence Agreement is entered into.
 You must also pay the University any reasonable costs and expenses properly incurred by the University as a result of your request to terminate this Agreement.